qwertie/ecsharp/lemp/index.md

 Help wanted
 -----------

 Do you have time to [make LeMP better](/help-wanted.html)?

-I can't pay you, since this is all non-profit.
-However, if you're an employer maybe you could [hire me](https://www.linkedin.com/in/qwertie) for consulting work.
-Seriously: if you don't hire me I might run out of things to do with C# soon, and then who's going to maintain LeMP?
-Sorry, I hope that didn't sound like a threat.
-Just sayin'.
+Integration into Visual Studio is basic at the moment; help wanted if you have skill in writing extensions.